High School & Postsecondary

 Male student working on a laptop computer indoors

-The purpose of the CoPs are to:
+The purpose of CoPs are to:

 Strengthen pathways between high schools and/or community colleges to the university with a focus on increasing participation of Black, Latinx, and other underrepresented groups.